-This calculated field is flexible, it is not only limited to Country-wise analysis but we can use this for all kind of analysis.
-If I want to see the analysis country-wise and product–wise I just have to drag and drop the product column to the ROW field it will show the breakup of profit for each product under each country.
+This calculated field is flexible, not limited to Country-wise analysis, but we can use this for all kinds of analysis.
+If I want to see the analysis country-wise and product-wise, I have to drag and drop the product column to the ROW field; it will show the breakup of profit for each product under each country.

-Go to Analyze and again select Calculated Field under Fields, Items, & Sets.
+Go to Analyze and select Calculated Field under Fields, Items, & Sets again.

-Step 7: Now we must see the newly inserted calculated field Total Profit in the Fields list.
-Insert this field to the formula.
+Step 7: Now, we must see the newly inserted calculated field Total Profit in the Fields list.
+Insert this field into the formula.

 Step 8: Type divider symbol (/) and insert Gross Sales Field.